TFujisaki/creationTF/README.md

 # creationTF
-all files of my creation is in here.
+All files of my creation are in here.

+file1.txt: 	temprary name of the file which is a draft of my story.